ITISFoundation/osparc-lab/docs/d1.1-techreview/parts/comp-services.md

 #### Introduction

-The computational backend involves all services needed to handle the actual computational workload.
+The computational backend embodies all services needed to handle the actual computational workload.
 A computational workflow is described as a pipeline that processes a stream of data in a sequential way.
 Every pipeline consists of multiple algorithms each of which expecting specific input data and providing specific output data.
 The pipeline can be built up in the frontend as a directed acyclic graph (dag) where the edges describe input/ouput and the nodes consist of the algorithms, the computational kernels.
-Such kernels include complete standalone solvers, algorithms to calculate specific quantities or viewer that render data into graphs, plots or tables.
+Such kernels include standalone solvers, algorithms to calculate specific quantities or viewers that render data into graphs, plots or tables.

 #### Responsabilities